This page outlines the terms used by dermatologists to describe diseases of the fingernails and toenails.

 Expanding variable colour/shaped streak

-The cuticle is an area of keratin joining the skin of the posterior nail fold to the nail plate.
+The cuticle is a sheet of keratin joining the skin of the proximal nail fold to the nail plate, protecting the space under the proximal nail fold.
 Loss of cuticle results in paronychia.

 Ragged cuticles are characteristic of connective tissue disease, and also occur in parakeratosis pustulosa.